monishagopalan/monishagopalan.github.io/_pages/home.md

 ## Beyond Work

 I like getting creative with art and crafts, experimenting with cuisines from around the world, and spending time outdoors in nature.
 I also enjoy dancing, going to the gym, and appreciating a good meme or pun.
-Check out my _AI could never_ page for more random quests.
+Check out my [AI Could Never](/beyondwork/) page for more random quests.